discoverygarden/bcelndora/docs/migration_overview.md

 > in the [troubleshooting](#troubleshooting) section.

 ## Kubernetes Access

 1. Connect to the VPN.
 2. SSH to the node.

+### Drupal Container Configuration
-3. List all available namespaces via: `kubectl get namespaces`.
+1. List all available namespaces via: `kubectl get namespaces`.
-4. Switch to the desired site via: `kubectl config set-context --current --namespace={site}`.
+2. Switch to the desired site via: `kubectl config set-context --current --namespace={site}`.
-5. Get a shell via:
+3. Get a shell (if required) via:
    `kubectl exec --stdin --tty deployments/drupal  -- /bin/bash`
+4. Verify the site is correct via:
+   `echo $DRUSH_OPTIONS_URI`

 ## Staging data for ingestion
 The `akubra` filesystem is the source for the migration which the `foxml` source